cameronsenese/cloud-map-mcs-controller/README.md

 kubectl apply -k "github.com/aws/aws-cloud-map-mcs-controller-for-k8s/config/controller_install_release"
 ```

-##### Assign `clusterset` membership and `cluster` identifier
+##### Assign mcs-api `ClusterSet` membership and `Cluster` identifier
-To ensure that `ServiceExport` and  `ServiceImport` objects propagate correctly between clusters, each cluster should be configured as a member of a single `clusterset`, and should be assigned a unique `cluster` ID within the `clusterset`.
+To ensure that  `ServiceExport` and  `ServiceImport` objects propagate correctly between clusters, each cluster should be configured as a member of a single mcs-api `ClusterSet` (clusterset1 in our example deployment scenario), and should be assigned a unique mcs-api `Cluster` Id within the `ClusterSet` (cls1 & cls2 in our example deployment scenario).

 - Environment variable CLUSTER_ID should be configured.
 - Environment variable CLUSTERSET_ID should be configured.

-Run the following commands to configure cluster  ID and clusterset membership.
+Run the following commands to configure Cluster  Id and ClusterSet membership.

 Cluster 1: